Georgina De Caigny was on her way to a career in engineering when Kuna changed her life.

 The sanctuary occupies land in the foothills of the Rockies near Cochrane, Alberta, just west of Calgary.
 Four times a day, five days a week, De Caigny and her guides lead tours into the facility’s enclosure to meet, feed and photograph the wolfdogs.
 You can also opt for a self-guided tour along an interpretive walk around the enclosures where you can learn interesting facts about wolves and wolfdogs and explore at your own pace.

 Each of the animals has a unique personality, influenced by their genetic makeup.
 Those with a higher concentration of wolf in their genes tend to be more wary of humans.
 Others are more personable, akin to a wilder German shepherd.
 All are beautiful.
-Some even have celebrity connections, such as Zeus, a white wolfdog related to Quigly, the famous wolf actor that plays the part of Ghost on the TV series Game of Thrones.
+Some even have celebrity connections, such as Nova, a white wolfdog related to Quigly, the famous wolf actor that plays the part of Ghost on the TV series Game of Thrones.

 Seven days a week, from dawn to dusk, Georgina cares for the pack, expanding enclosures, putting pictures up on the sanctuary’s Facebook page and answering emails from shelters desperately looking for homes for wolfdogs.
 This is not the life she originally planned for herself, but Georgina’s passion for the welfare of these incredible animals has led her to believe it’s a job worth doing.
 Those of us who harbour a love of dogs are sure grateful she does.